michaeluno/admin-page-framework/readme.txt

 - `posttype` - a set of check-lists of taxonomies enabled on the site in a tabbed box.
 - `taxonomy` - check-lists of taxonomies enabled on the site in a tabbed box.
 - `size` - a combination field of the text and the select fields that let the user set sizes with a selectable unit.
-- `section_title` - a text field type that will be placed in the section title so that it lets the user set the section title.
+- `section_title` - a text field placed in the section title to let the user name the section.
 - `system` - displays the site system information.
 - `inline_mixed` - consists of inline elements of fields with different field types.